-- The location the item was collected from e.g. the point of entry; inside a stolen vehicle; inside the structure/grounds of a commercial or residential building.
+- The location from where the item was collected e.g. the point of entry; inside a stolen vehicle; inside the structure/grounds of a commercial or residential building.

-- Collection methods are outlined in the DNA HVS Protocol.
+- Collection instructions are outlined in the DNA HVS Guide.

-- Only cigarette butts, envelope flaps and swabs will be accepted.
-Acceptance of swabs is restricted to those collected from:
+- Only cigarette butts, envelope flaps and swabs are accepted.
+Acceptance of swabs is restricted to swabs of possible:

 - Swab of vehicle steering wheel/gear stick